iheartla/iheartla/README.md

 # I❤️LA: Compilable Markdown for Math

 I❤️LA is a compilable markdown for math.
-It can generate working code in your favorite language (C++, Python, more to come) and LaTeX from snippets like this:
+It can generate working code in your favorite language (C++, Python, MATLAB, more to come) and LaTeX from snippets like this:

 ```
 ∑_i a_i b_i